florentpoujol/superpowers-game-flang-plugin/readme.md

 # Superpowers fLang plugin

-Ths plugin expose the `fLang` module to the TypeScript API of [Superpowers, the extensible HTML5 2D+3D game engine](http://sparklinlabs.com).
+Ths plugin expose the `fLang` module to the TypeScript API of the `Sup Game` system for [Superpowers, the extensible HTML5 2D+3D game engine](http://sparklinlabs.com).
 It allows for easy localization of any in-game strings.

 ## Documentation